 In addition to such direct forms of communication, the welfare officers of Corrections Victoria, officers of VACRO, the Prison Advice Service, and other authorised people can act as intermediaries between prisoners and their families.
 They can be most helpful in this role in stressful situations, and prisoners are entitled to request their assistance.
 For Indigenous prisoners and their families and friends, contact with the designated Aboriginal Liaison Officer at the relevant prison can often be very helpful.

 The Secretary to the Department of Justice has the power to permit an imprisoned person to be temporarily absent from the prison for any approved purpose (s 57 Corrections Act).
 Approved purposes include visiting families, relatives and friends, attending an educational or training institution, participating in sport or other recreational activities, seeking employment, attending a funeral or obtaining necessary medical or psychiatric attention.

-Under section 57 of the Corrections Act (see also rr 48–49 Corrections Regulations), the Secretary may issue a Custodial Community Permit to a prisoner authorising the prisoner to be absent from the prison for a specified period.
+Under section 57 of the Corrections Act (see also regs 48–49 Corrections Regulations), the Secretary may issue a Custodial Community Permit to a prisoner authorising the prisoner to be absent from the prison for a specified period.